 At just $10 per month per blog, it's well worth it as far as I'm concerned!
 Make sure you follow their blog too, they provide great tips on how to create content and how often you should be sharing it.

-I really love how easy it is to set up campaigns, segment lists and add people from one list to another.
+I really love how easy it is to set up campaigns, segment lists and add people from one tag to another.
 The import feature is helpful if you are moving from another email program or you've been manually entering your list details into a spreadsheet.

 Writing and Social Media Tools